 In May 2014, the Financial Accounting Standards Board (FASB) issued guidance creating Accounting Standards Codification ("ASC") Section 606, "Revenue from Contracts with Customers".
 The new section will replace Section 605, "Revenue Recognition" and creates modifications to various other revenue accounting standards for specialized transactions and industries.
 The section is intended to conform revenue accounting principles with a concurrently issued International Financial Reporting Standards with previously differing treatment between United States practice and those of much of the rest of the world, as well as, to enhance disclosures related to disaggregated revenue information.
 The updated guidance was effective for annual reporting periods beginning on or after December 15, 2016, and interim periods within those annual periods.
 On July 9, 2015, the FASB approved a one year delay of the effective date.
-The Company will now adopt the new provisions of this accounting standard at the beginning of fiscal year 2018, unless it choose to early adopt in 2017.
-The Company will further study the implications of this statement in order to evaluate the expected impact on the consolidated financial statements.
+The Company will now adopt the new provisions of this accounting standard at the beginning of fiscal year 2018.